number000000/CSE151A-MachineLearning-TeamProject/Final/README.md

 In future work, we would like to explore these areas further and investigate the potential of advanced techniques like deep learning or unsupervised learning methods to improve our predictions.

-## Collaboration section: This is a statement of contribution by each member.
-This will be taken into consideration when making the final grade for each member in the group.
-Did you work as a team? was there a team leader? project manager? coding? writer? etc. Please be truthful about this as this will determine individual grades in participation.
-There is no job that is better than the other.
-If you did no code but did the entire write up and gave feedback during the steps and collaborated then you would still get full credit.
-If you only coded but gave feedback on the write up and other things, then you still get full credit.
-If you managed everyone and the deadlines and setup meetings and communicated with teaching staff only then you get full credit.
-Every role is important as long as you collaborated and were integral to the completion of the project.
-If the person did nothing. they risk getting a big fat 0.
-Just like in any job, if you did nothing, you have the risk of getting fired.
-Teamwork is one of the most important qualities in industry and academia!!!
-### Start with Name: Title: Contribution.
-If the person contributed nothing then just put in writing: Did not participate in the project.
+## Collaboration Section

-### Chi Zhang (Team Lead): Organize meetings, coding, write-up, and repo management, project website
+- Chi Zhang (Team Lead): Organize meetings, coding, write-up, and repo management, project website
-### Chengtao Wu (Member): Preprocess the data, build the models.
+- Chengtao Wu (Member): Preprocess the data, build the models.
-### Hongyuan Jia (Member): Write the write-up, data plotting
+- Hongyuan Jia (Member): Write the write-up, data plotting
-### Yilin Song (Member): Helped in bug fixing, data preprocessing, and model building
+- Yilin Song (Member): Helped in bug fixing, data preprocessing, and model building
-### Name (Role): Jobs
+- Meihui Liu (Member): Data exploring and plotting, Final report writing and organization
-### Name (Role): Jobs
+- Name (Role): Jobs
-### Name (Role): Jobs
+- Name (Role): Jobs

-## Your final model (model 3) and final results summary (this should be the last paragraph in D)